Win-C/messagely/README.md

 <img src="/static/images/database-er-diagram.png" width="500" height="250">

-- Key relationships:
-    - Each user may have sent and received many messages (many-to-many)
+- Key relationship: each user may have sent and received many messages (many-to-many)

 ## Build status
 - Initial users and messages routes with authentication and authorization completed